cancerbioinformatics/NBT-Classifier/README.md

-## 6. QuPath Demonstration Using Example Data
+## 5. QuPath Demonstration Using Example Data

-NBT-Classifiers output pseudo patch-level annotations for the whole slide or the identified lobular regions, which can be visualised and analysed further in QuPath.
+NBT-Classifier outputs pseudo patch-level annotations for the whole slide or the identified lobular regions, which can be visualised and analysed further in QuPath.

 The nbtclassifier Docker Image provides examples for the use of QuPath.
 Within the nbtclassifier docker container, run the following to copy the `/QuPath` folder to your local file system.